 Boston Food Tour

-Boston is famous for its food scene.
-Whether you are eating delicious Italian food (which we did A LOT) or chowing down on a famous lobster roll, Boston has a great food scene!
+Boston has a great food scene, whether you are eating delicious Italian food (which we did A LOT) or chowing down on a famous lobster roll!

 In our opinion, there is no better way to be introduced to a town’s food scene than to take a food tour.
-We take a food tour in almost every major city (as we did in Boston)!

 Secret Food Tours is a fabulous walking tour and a great addition to your trip to Boston.
-You will walk around the iconic North end, exploring fabulous restaurants and learning about history.

-This tour will have you eating everything from pumpkin ravioli to an authentic Boston lobster roll.
 During your tour, there will also be a “secret food” that you get to sample.
 (I’m not telling you what it is….it’s a secret!)

 Just know that this tour was one of the highlights of our trip to Boston, Massachusetts.
 I loved it so much that I would probably include it on my 2 day Boston itinerary!